How Warren Buffett invests

 I should emphasize that, as citizens, Charlie (sidenote: In his famous 1994 commencement speech at USC, Munger said that:

-and I welcome change: fresh ideas, new products, innovative processes and the like cause our country’s standard of living to rise, and that’s clearly good.
+“Warren and I don’t feel like we have any great advantage in the high-tech sector.
+In fact, we feel like we’re at a big disadvantage in trying to understand the nature of technical developments in software, computer chips or what have you.
+So we tend to avoid that stuff.”) and I welcome change: fresh ideas, new products, innovative processes and the like cause our country’s standard of living to rise, and that’s clearly good.
 As investors, however, our reaction to a fermenting industry is much like our attitude toward space exploration: we applaud the endeavor but prefer to skip the ride.

 Warren Buffett, 1996 Annual Letter